schneebonus/ansible-debian_workstation/README.md

 - wait for deployment to finish and grab a coffee

 ## Design decisions
 - Debian: It has reproducible builds.
 What's the use of open source software when I can't reproduce the binary and compare the hash?
-Without reproducability that binary could be anythin.
+Without reproducability that binary could be anythin... and nobody has the time to gentoo everything.
 - dns-over-tls vs dnscrypt: https://www.reddit.com/r/privacy/comments/89pr15/dnsoverhttps_vs_dns_overtls_vs_dnscrypt/

 ## Workstation configuration